nscale/usrv-dev/.github/README.md

 This will import all local plugins relative to that provided path.

+## Within a service mesh
+usrv by default assumes its apart of a service mesh.
+The above examples showed you how to diable that and use the basic http listener.
+Here we will exploring using usrv within the context of both divy service mesh and seneca mesh.

+### Divy Mesh
+[TODO]

+### Seneca Mesh
+[TODO]

 ## Handling Enviroment specific srvfiles

 It's likely you will need to have some specific config for the enviroments your service will run in such as `development` vs `production`.